Tis the season for all things sweet.

 - 1 teaspoon vanilla extract

-- Pinch sea salt 1/8 teaspoon or so
+- Pinch sea salt (about 1/8 teaspoon or so)

-- 1-2 tablespoons coconut sugar optional, but I like the touch of extra sweetness
+- 1-2 tablespoons coconut sugar (optional, but I like the touch of sweetness)

-- 1 cup cashew milk substitute another non-dairy milk of choice
+- 1 cup cashew milk or another non-dairy milk of choice

 - Place the chocolate, espresso, vanilla, salt, and sugar into a large mixing bowl.
 Heat the cashew milk to a gentle simmer/low boil.
 Pour the milk over the chocolate.
 Stir until the mixture is fully melted and glossy smooth.